GerritCodeReview/k8s-gerrit/container-images/apache-git-http-backend/README.md

 # apache-git-http-backend

-The apache-git-http-backend docker image serves as receiver in git replication from a Gerrit master to a Gerrit slave.
+The apache-git-http-backend docker image serves as receiver in git replication from a Gerrit master to a Gerrit replica.

 ## Content